MS SQL Server Access

 Database Server

-A database server is needed to host a database.
+A database server is needed to host a database in addition to client tools which are used to access the database and run queries.
 In this course, we will use Microsoft SQL Server.

 Option 2: Install Your Own